 Some others believe they are going deeper with questions about what he does and what he likes.

 Much better is to inquire and look for compatibility in the key areas that make for a good life in the flat.

 At the end of this article, you will know exactly what to look for in a roommate to find the best roommate you can get.

 Since I moved out of my parents’ house my life has been a continuous experience in flat-sharing.

 I have traveled the world and the seven seas sharing flats, and if I’ve learned anything… No, it’s not that everybody’s looking for something -albeit that’s also true-, it’s that who you share your space with matters.

-My name is Lucio, I am psychology buff and all of my work is basically about people and human dynamics.
+My name is Lucio, I am a psychology buff and all of my work is basically about people and human dynamics.

-Through studies and personal experience I realized that to find the perfect roommate you should match in the following traits:
+Through studies and personal experience, I realized that to find the perfect roommate you should match in the following traits: